econompark/econompark.github.io/_pages/about.md

 I'm Minchul Park, a Ph.D. candidate in Economics at Korea University.

-My research interests include econometrics, applied economics, and data science, with a focus on causal inference.
+My research interests include econometrics, applied economics, and data science, with a focus on treatment effect analysis.

 In addition to theoretical work, I am dedicated to developing statistical software that enables applied researchers to implement my methods with ease.